tatetian/tatetian.github.io/_posts/2015-01-15-why-should-i-or-any-tech-telant-start-blogging.md

 When I was younger, I often claimed myself as a perfectionist, *proudly*.
 To me, perfectionism used to be equivalent to striving for excellence.
 Now that I am more mature, I know that perfectionism can be
-detrimental: overly high standards, harsh self-critism, and excessive concerns regarding others’ evaluation.
+detrimental: overly high standards, harsh self-criticism, and excessive concerns regarding others’ evaluation.
 It is this dark side of my personality that is bombarding my mind with doubts: "Is your English writing good enough?
 Can your posts make any difference to the readers?
 What if you blunder and make a fool